defx/dynamo/README.md

 define("product-list", () => {
   return {
     state: {
+      /*
-      /* Tandem derives the initial state of your element from your HTML attributes */ },
+        Tandem derives the initial state of your element from your HTML attributes
+      */
+    },
     update: {
+      /*
-      /* Somewhere to put functions that you need to update state */ },
+        Somewhere to put functions that you need to update state */
+    },
     getState: (state) => {
+      /*
-      /* called once whenever state changes, provide this function if you want to derive any additional properties */ return state
+        Called once whenever state changes, provide this function if you want to derive any additional properties */
+      return state
     },
   }